PE, SPORTS & physical activity

-Our school believes that physical education and activity, experienced in a safe and supportive environment, is a vital contributor to a pupil’s physical and mental development and well-being.
+Our school believes that PE, sport and physical activity, experienced in a safe and supportive environment, is a vital contributor to pupils' physical, mental, emotional and social development and well-being.

 All pupils in the school have equality of opportunity in terms of curriculum balance, curriculum time, use of resources, use of facilities and access to extra-curricular activities.